 Let see a little introduction of the different phases.

 Reconnaissance refers to the preparatory phase where an attacker seeks to gather information about a target prior to launching the attack.
 In other words, find all the information at our fingertips.
 The attackers are going to use all the public sources that they can reach to find information about the target.
 And we are not talking just about the company, we are talking about employees, business, operations, network, system, competitors, … everything we can learn about our target.
 We can use web pages, social networks, social engineering, … The objective is to know as much as we can about the victim and the elements around it.

 - Passive: Involves acquiring information without directly interact with the target.

 - Active: Involves interacting with the target directly by any means.

 Scanning refers to a pre-attack phase where the attacker scans the network for specific information on the basis of information gathered during the reconnaissance.
 In general, in this step, we are going to use port scanners, vulnerability scanners and similar tools to obtain information about the target environment like live machines, ports in each one of these machines, services running, OS details, … All this information will allow us to launch the attack.

 Clearing tracks refers to the activities carried out by an attacker to hide malicious acts.
-In this phase the attacker tries to remove all the evidences about the machine being compromised trying to avoid, in first place, the detection and, in second place, obstructing the prosecution.
+In this phase, the attacker tries to remove all the pieces of evidence about the machine being compromised trying to avoid, in the first place, the detection and, in second place, obstructing the prosecution.